ausseabed/ggoutlier-qax-plugin/README.md

 There's no use case for using the contents of this repository outside QAX.
 To use GGOutlier refer to the instructions included in the links above.
 The following is a getting started guide for developers wishing to further develop the QAX GGOutlier plugin.

-This repository pulls in GGOutlier as a submodule, therefore the following commands must be run to clone the repository and submodule.
+This repository requires a Python environment where GGOutlier has already been installed.

     git clone https://github.com/ausseabed/ggoutlier-qax-plugin.git
     cd ggoutlier-qax-plugin
-    git submodule init
-    git submodule update

 Now install the module.
 It's recommended to use the `-e` arguement to support development.